hmk55555/QCNN-Research/README.md

 # Multiclass QCNN Research (Fully Quantum)
 Implementation of multi-class quantum convolutional neural network (without classical layers).
+I not only implement 4-class MNIST Digit Classification, but I also compare with implementations of 2-Class MNIST QCNN Classifier and different loss functions.
+I also test numerous gradient and gradient-free algorithms.
+Labels are on IPYNB Files.

 ### Paper Link (In Progress)